 We Stay Wild.

-Passion, Awareness, Stillness, these are the virtues we have found flowing forward through the practice of nature connection.
+These are the virtues we have found flowing forward through the practice of nature connection.
 We practice these ways because we see that they work.
 In doing so we build in this environmental revolution that seeks to redefine all our relations.

 Wilderness Survival Training